Is your website a door to fabulous riches and untold fame?

 [Tweet “#Micro-conversion is any desired action less significant than (lead or purchase) #NudgeMarketing”]

 Examples of micro conversions are social shares, newsletter sign ups, eBook or whitepaper downloads, or adding an item to a wish list.

 Buyer purchase paths and buyer intent are not straight line nor do they follow the historic stages of the buying process:

 - Searching for a solution to the problem

 - Evaluating options discovered

 - Post-purchase evaluation

 It’s unrealistic to expect every visitor who comes to your site to convert into a sale or make a phone call.

-But, you should encourage micro conversions as they lead to macro conversions.
+But, micro conversions as micro emotional commitments lead to macro conversions.

 Pro Tip: Assign a financial amount to each micro conversion in your analytics.
 Report these micro-conversion rates side-by-sides with your macro-conversion rates and track and improve them over time.